karlcarstensen/bigd/README.md

 2. Make any changes or updates to the code.

 3. Commit, with a meaningful commit message that describes the updates.
-`git commit -m "Here is a detailed description of the changes made on this branch"
+`git commit -m "Here is a detailed description of the changes made on this branch`

 4. Push to the topic branch on the remote server and issue a pull request for a code review and feedback.